The Thief of Bagdad (1924 film): Remakes

 The 1940 film of the same name made the title character, played by Sabu, a sidekick for a handsome prince rather than the leading man.
 Indian actor M. G. Ramachandran assumed the role of Ali, the thief of Baghdad in the 1960 film Baghdad Thirudan.
 The 1924 film was directly remade in Europe in 1961 as Il Ladro di Bagdad, with Steve Reeves in the lead, while a 1978 made-for-television film combined plot elements of these with others from the Sabu version.

-A number of Indian Hindi-language films, were made under the titles of: Baghdad Ka Chor (The Thief of Baghdad) in 1934, 1946, 1955; Baghdad Gaja Donga (Thief of Baghdad) in 1968; and Thief of Baghdad in 1969 and 1977.
-A television series, Thief of Baghdad, was also made in India which aired on Zee TV between 2000–2001.
+A number of Indian films, were made under the titles of: Baghdad Ka Chor (The Thief of Baghdad) in 1934, 1946, 1955; Baghdad Gaja Donga (Thief of Baghdad) in 1968; and Thief of Baghdad in 1969 and 1977.
+A television series, Thief of Baghdad, was also made in India which aired on Zee TV between 2000 and 2001.

-Home video
+Home media

 The Thief of Bagdad is in the public domain and many cheap, unrestored black-and-white copies have been issued on VHS and DVD.
 A restored version first appeared on US DVD in 1998, distributed by Image Entertainment.
 It featured original color tinting and a musical accompaniment arranged from the original 1924 music cue sheets and performed in 1975 by Gaylord Carter on a Wurlitzer theater pipe organ.
 Kino International reissued the DVD in 2004, this time with a longer, improved print and chamber ensemble score.
 The film has also been released on Blu-ray by the Cohen Film Collection (US) in 2013 and Eureka!
 Entertainment (UK) in 2014.
 That version features a Carl Davis orchestral score and an audio commentary by Fairbanks biographer Jeffrey Vance.